Darmo117/ImageDatabase/README.md

 The result is the union of both image sets.

+The application also supports compound tags, i.e. tags defined from tag queries (e.g.: tag `animal` could be defined as `cat + dog + bird`).

 ### Command Line
 Run `ImageLibrary_cmd.py` to start an SQLite command line to interact directly with the database.